anxhuang/Java_Web_Practices/README.md

 ## Lab03
 MVC Framework: Build a MVC Framework, use "Request" to replace "Model" and store all values, use "Factory" to return the choosed Controller (ex.
 Bmi or Avg)

+## Lab04
+Template and Container: Build Controller's template for multiple types controller, and make a container to store all controllers for repeatedly use, input command by a txt file.

+## Lab05
+Client and Server: Establish a listening thread to wait request from client, communication data through socket -> I/O stream -> I/O stream W/R -> Buffer W/R